Accept Cookies

 Eligibility Criteria

-• Research Abstract submissions are open to Doctors and Dentists in Training in Northern Ireland only.
+• Research Abstract submissions are primarily open to Doctors and Dentists in Training in Northern Ireland.
+We will also accept Postgraduate Trainees outside of Northern Ireland.

 • Undergraduate Medical Students are NOT eligible for this research opportunity.

-• Abstracts must be original work, completed with the past 18 months, and NOT previously published elsewhere.
+• Abstracts must be original work, completed within the past 18 months.

 • Abstracts should conform to the structure specific to the category of submission: